Blepharoplasty Upper & Lower Eye Lift

 In the first 7 to 10 days post surgery, there can be some swelling and bruising.
 In addition, the scars will be more visible until the stitches come out.
 Some patients are happy to return to work or to their normal routine during that phase, while others prefer to take time off.

-Generally, in the second week post surgery, patients are able to put concealant on their lids and most of them are happy to return to work or to their daily routine.
+Generally, in the second week post surgery, patients are able to put concealer on their lids and most of them are happy to return to work or to their daily routine.
 After three or four weeks, the healing will be advanced, the swelling and bruising should have gone and you will start to look very good indeed.

 You should enjoy the full results from your surgery six to seven weeks after surgery.